baoduy/hbd.astro-paper/src/content/blog/ks-public-services-with-cloudflare-tunnel.md

 ## Cloudflare Tunnel Configuration

-.
-This guide assumes that you have followed the instructions from our [previous post](/posts/ks-install-cert-manager-free-ssl-kubernetes-cluster), and you have a configured Cloudflare account with at least one onboarded domain.
+1. This guide assumes that we have followed the instructions from our [previous post](/posts/ks-install-cert-manager-free-ssl-kubernetes-cluster), and configured Cloudflare account with at least one onboarded domain.

-1. Your next step is to create a [Cloudflare Zero Trust Account](https://one.dash.cloudflare.com).
+2. The next step is to create a [Cloudflare Zero Trust Account](https://one.dash.cloudflare.com).
 While creating this account might require adding a payment method, please note that there are no charges for the first 50 users.
 You can proceed to register without any hesitation.

 <img src="/assets/ks-public-services-with-cloudflare-tunnel/cloudflare-zero-trust-dashboard.png" width="600px">